wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/extend-teams-phone-system-additional-services/includes/5-design-deploy-voice-bots.md

 1. Select **Create**
 1. Enter the required values.
     - Bot Handle is a unique identifier for your bot.
 You can choose a different Display Name for your bot in the Settings blade after bot creation.
-    - Choose an Azure subception and resource group
+    - Choose an Azure subscription and resource group
     - Choose to crate a new Microsoft App ID
 1. Select **Review + create**.
 1. If the validation passes, select **Create**.
 1. Select **Go to resource group**.
 You should see the bot and the related **Azure Key Vault** resources listed in the resource group you selected.

-From here, the development team can upload the app to Microsoft Teams as a custom app to side load or publish to the organisation or the wider Teams app store.
+From here, the development team can upload the app to Microsoft Teams as a custom app to side load or publish to the organization or the wider Teams app store.